testing-library/testing-library-docs/docs/react-testing-library/setup.md

 > **Note**
 >
-> Generally you should not need to create custom attributes for
+> Generally you should not need to create custom queries for
 > react-testing-library.
 Where you do use it, you should consider whether your
 > new queries encourage you to test in a user-centric way, without testing
 > implementation details.